What Kind of Flour is Used to Make Roux

 How Do You Make a Roux?

 To make a roux, you need a few ingredients only, basic skills, and a little patience.
 However, before we commence, let us mention the fact that roux-makers around the world differentiate between several types of roux: white, blonde, brown, and dark.
-The kind you will make depends on the dish you’re preparing because different types of dishes require different roux.
-However, the principle of making the roux is the same, all that’s different is the amount of time it takes for the roux to get the golden brown or dark color you want.
+The kind you will make depends on the dish you’re preparing because different dishes require different roux.
+However, the principle of making the roux is the same; all that’s different is the amount of time it takes for the roux to get the golden brown or dark color you want.

-The instructions below are for the basic, white roux.
+The instructions below are for the basic white roux.
 Making a roux requires equal amounts of flour and liquid.

 Instructions: